CluedIn-io/CluedIn.Documentation/_docs/91-Developer-Portal/120-Other/Common Design Decisions.md

 # Multiple Email Addresses

-There is a special Core Vocaulary for mapping multiple Email Addresses instead of having to map just one.
+There is a special Core Vocabulary for mapping multiple Email Addresses instead of having to map just one.
 It is the CluedIn.Core.Data.Vocabularies.CluedInOrganization.EmailAddresses

 # Integrating Databases with Seed Identity